edwardUL99/DockerSandbox/README.md

 DockerSandbox.configure(Docker.Shell.BASH, profile);
 ```

+## Release Information

 **Note:** As of release 0.3.0, the working-directory parameter in Profile has been removed.
 Instead, the working directory passed into `DockerSandbox.start(String workingDirectory)` is used.

+**Note:** As of release 0.5.0, the library consists of a single top-level class `com.eddy.docker.DockerSandbox` and a package `api`.
+The only class intended to be interacted with directly with in using this library is the `DockerSandbox` class, with the
+`api` package being used by the `DockerSandbox` class. `DockerSandbox` takes and returns objects of types defined in the `api` package,
+but only these objects should be used in the context of `DockerSandbox`.
+The `api` package is **not** stable, but the
+`DockerSandbox` class will *always* reflect changes made to the `api` package, so it is relatively safer to use.